-NewSchools Venture Funds Invites Proposals PreK-12 Learning Initiatives
+NewSchools Venture Funds Invites Proposals for Pre-K-12 Learning Initiatives

-NewSchools Venture Fund is a national nonprofit that supports and invests in promising entrepreneurs and teams of educators who want to reimagine learning and achieve outstanding results for schools, students, and educators.
-It is also committed to helping students graduate high school prepared and inspired to achieve their most ambitious dreams and plans.
+The NewSchools Venture Fund is a national nonprofit that supports and invests in promising entrepreneurs and teams of educators eager to re-imagine learning and helps them accomplish their goal of achieving outstanding results for the schools, students, and educators they serve.
+The fund is committed to helping students graduate high school prepared and inspired to achieve their most ambitious dreams and plans.

-See the NewSchools Venture Fund for complete program guidelines and application instructions.
+See the NewSchools Venture Fund for complete program guidelines and submission instructions.

 More Grant Opportunities